-New bio-adhesive polymer demonstrated in JoVEOctober 25th, 2012 in Medical research /
+New bio-adhesive polymer demonstrated in JoVEOctober 25, 2012 in Medicine & Health / Medical research

 A new video-article in JoVE, Journal of Visualized Experiments, details the use of a new laser-activated bio-adhesive polymer.
 The chitosan-based polymer, SurgiLux, was developed by scientists at the University of New South Wales.
 Chitosan is a polymer derived from chitin, which is found in fungal cell walls or in exoskeletons of crustaceans and insects.This molecular component allows SurgiLux to form low energy bonds between the polymer and the desired tissue when it absorbs light.
 The technology may soon replace traditional sutures in the clinic.

 For thousands of years, clinicians have been using sutures to close open wounds and help repair torn tissues.
 Dr. L. John Foster from the University of New South Wales explains that, "though sutures have a superior strength to SurgiLux, sutures are physically invasive and do not support tissue regeneration.
 SurgiLux is a thin film, so you do not end up with any physical invasion or further damage to the tissue, thus allowing more complete healing."
 This is beneficial when repairing delicate tissues like neurons or blood vessels.